 – ‘the primary and secondary phases of waste water treatment are likely to result in the substantial removal of many of the ingredients of potential concern’

 There also appears to be quite a few gaps in our knowledge of the impact of some of the chemicals in detergents with the report noting that.

 – ‘there is insufficient data to comment on whether detergent dyes will be removed by waste water treatment’ further research is needed’.

 – and in relation to phosphates ‘recommend a further assessment of long-term and secondary poisoning.

-Mamavation is an excellent source of information on toxin-free products and they’ve a great post on the chemicals to avoid in cleaning products, but it’s US based with different legislation.
+If you’re in the US Mamavation is an excellent source of information on toxin-free products and they’ve a great article on the chemicals to avoid in cleaning products.
 I’ve tried to source similar analysis from an EU point of view but have drawn a blank.
-If any of you know of one please let me know in the comments below.
-As a shorthand here are the chemicals listed as being of concern in the Mamavation post;
+As a shorthand here are the chemicals listed as being of concern in the Mamavation article;

 - E.D.T.A.
 (Ethylenediaminetetraacetic Acid),

 - Butylphenyl Methylpropional

 - Synthetic Perfumes